duy77/version-control-group/README.md

 # version-control-group

-My simple program just let the user input name and date of birth using try expect to print out user input but in inverse side. the purpose to practice group commit in github.
+My simple program just let the user input their name and date of birth using try expect and print out user input but in inverse side. the purpose to practice group commit in github.

-I just think about in the businees,the owner want to collect customers' date of birth for giving them an discount on their birthday.
+I just think in a businees,the owner want to collect customers' date of birth for giving them a discount on their birthday.

 # version control Group 13 on Canvas : Duy nguyen and Khristian Tomko